Acktarius/conceal-assistant/README.md

 ### To do list:
 - [ ] Automatic refresh of Main Page ... but is it really needed ?
 - [ ] when miner deactivated, option to change miner pool and wallet...in progress
+- [ ] adding compatibility with Xmr-Stak and Cryptodredge...in progress
+- [ ] miner setting library, auto clean-up, and remove when user deleted ...in progress

 ### Exploring feature :
 - [ ] Creating a separated FrontEnd using Reactjs by @Ki-ll ?
+- [ ] adding TLS/SSL option for miner

 ### Known Glitch
 - [ ] Some latency to load some pages, just a refresh page can solve it